rposcro/tbot-ruler/README.md

 # ThingBot Ruler

 ## Profiles
-By default 3 profiles are pre-prepared:
+By default profiles are pre-prepared:
  * dev  (development), listening on 4042, running from IDE
- * stag (staging), listening on 4041, running in local docker
  * prod (production), listening on 4040, running in docker on production host

 ## Run